 Distance : 1200 miles (1931 km) approx.

-- Guidebooks: The original guidebook for the trail was written by Ron Strickland, the man who pioneered the PNT.
+- History Buffs: The original guidebook for the trail was written by Ron Strickland, the man who pioneered the PNT.
 The Pacific Northwest Trail Guide (2001) contains black & white maps, trekking notes and resupply information.
-Whilst some of the planning info may be out of date, it’s still a worthwhile read thanks to Ron’s insightful commentaries on points of interest along the way.
+Whilst some of the planning is out of date, it’s still a worthwhile read thanks to Ron’s insightful commentaries on points of interest along the way.

 - Buck-30’s PNT Planning Page: Helpful overview for folks thinking about a PNT thru hike.
 Practical, to-the-point suggestions from experienced long distance hiker, Brian “Buck-30” Tanzaman.